-Ben Obese-Jecty is a Conservative Campaigner and a former Candidate having represented Hackney North and Stoke Newington in the 2019 General Election.
+Ben Obese-Jecty is a Conservative Campaigner and a former Candidate having stood in Hackney North and Stoke Newington during the 2019 General Election.

 I was raised in a family with strong Conservative values that were instilled in me at a very young age.
 I grew up watching my parents work hard to create a supportive family environment in which I could thrive.
 They taught me to believe that people from any background should have both the responsibility and the opportunity to progress as far as they are able, that I was no different to anybody else, and that application and hard work are the cornerstones of success.
 Those values were shaped by my parents making great sacrifices to give our family the best start in life.
 Their commitment to ensuring that we were a strong family instilled in me those values required to be a success.
 The values of duty, personal responsibility, selflessness, hard work and pride, were taught to me by my parents.

-A former Army Officer, I commissioned from the world’s foremost military leadership institution, The Royal Military Academy Sandhurst, as an officer in the Yorkshire Regiment, spending nine years in the Infantry and enjoying the opportunity to live and work throughout the UK.
+A former Army Officer, I commissioned from the world’s foremost military leadership institution, The Royal Military Academy Sandhurst, as an officer in the 1st Battalion The Duke of Wellington's Regiment (West Riding), now The Yorkshire Regiment, spending nine years in the Infantry and enjoying the opportunity to live and work throughout the UK.
 My time in the Army was characterised by the high tempo of operations experienced by the UK military over the past two decades.
 As such I am well accustomed to the challenges posed by fluid and rapidly developing situations as well as the need to foster relationships and build consensus across a broad and diverse range of opinions, be they cultural, political or professional.

-Prior to deploying on my next Operational Tour I was selected to serve as part of a mentoring team embedded with the Afghan National Army in Sangin, Afghanistan.
+On my next operational tour I was selected to serve as part of a mentoring team embedded with the Afghan National Army in Sangin, Afghanistan.
 My time in Helmand Province was eye-opening, experiencing both the complexity of a Battlegroup under siege and the intensity of dismounted close combat with an agile foe who used the civilian population as both camouflage and collateral.
 My experience in Afghanistan was both humbling and uplifting, during which I learnt the importance of public service, selfless-commitment and effective leadership as well as experiencing first-hand the sacrifices made by our Armed Forces.
 The privilege of having had the opportunity to effect change at the lowest level as part of something far greater than myself, has been the catalyst behind my decision to serve in a political capacity.

 Following my service I moved to the private sector, working in financial services.
 I have hard-fought real-world experience, often lacking in Parliament, and understand the significance of the role that government plays in supporting free enterprise and setting the conditions to ensure economic growth.
 I have worked in financial services continuously since leaving the British Army and have worked with both US and UK banking institutions.

-In my spare time I serve in a voluntary capacity as a member of the Veterans Advisory and Pension Committee for the South-West, working to improve the lives of veterans and servicepersons.
-I also volunteer at the local foodbank.
+In my spare time I serve in a voluntary capacity as a member of the Veterans Advisory and Pension Committee, working to improve the lives of veterans and servicepersons.